 In 2019 we facilitated our first wraparound support group in a basement of a local church.

 Later that year, within the same facility, we rented space that operated as a youth service center.

-In 2020 it was critical that we continued our efforts in supporting underserved families by launching a mobile food program in response to our public health crisis.
+In 2020, in response to our public health crisis, it was critical that we continued our efforts by launching a mobile food program.

 In 2021, we launched our Loads of Dignity program by building a first of its kind mobile laundromat trailer in San Diego County.